 4. Coffee - I use instant coffee granules because they dissolve in the batter so easily.
 Brewed coffee works in the filling, but don't use brewed in the chocolate shell or the mixture will seize.
 Never use spent coffee grounds, wet or dry, and don't use fresh ground coffee either.

 5. Other ingredients include iron-rich date paste, made by blending Medjool dates with water.
 I linked to a more detailed recipe on how to make and store date paste.
 It is such a healthy sweetener.
-You'll also want for this recipe vanilla, instant coffee granules and salt.
+You'll also want for this recipe vanilla and salt.

 Equipment used can be a candy bar mold or just mini cupcake papers in a mini cupcake pan.